 An introduction to the micro-meteorological and land surface processes which generate micro, local and regional scale climate and weather.
-Topics include surface energy and mass balance, atmospheric stability and exchange, turbulence, climates of non-vegetated surfaces and soils, the control of vegetation on local climate, land surface models and air pollution.
-Prerequisites: CLEN 101 or ESCI 172, PHYS 101 or 121, ESCI 246 or 265 or 224 or permission of the coordinator.
+Topics include surface energy and mass balance, atmospheric stability and exchange, turbulence, climates of non-vegetated surfaces and soils, the control of vegetation on local climate and air pollution.
+Prerequisites: CLEN 101 or ESCI 172, PHYS 101 or 121, ESCI 246 or 265 or ENGR 224/STAT 231 or permission of the coordinator.
 Three credits and lab.
+Offered 2021-2022 and in alternate years.

-401 Strategies for Addressing Climate and Environmental Issues about best practices for addressing interdisciplinary problems in climate and environment.
+401 Strategies for Addressing Climate and Environmental Issues

+This course provides students with the tools and strategies necessary to solve problems in climate and environment.
+Through case studies students will learn about best practices for addressing interdisciplinary problems in climate and environment.
 Students will then apply these principles to develop and workshop a proposal.
 Restricted to fourth-year students in the BASc Climate and Environment program.
 Three credits.